 To minimise the risk of becoming a victim of crime, you should remain vigilant in public areas and avoid displaying items of value such as cameras, mobile phones and laptops.
 Do not resist if you are robbed as victims have been injured when resisting perpetrators.
 Where possible, travel in groups and with a reputable tour company.
 Use of an escort from the Government run tourist service (PROATUR) may reduce risks associated with travel in Guatemala.

 Due to drug and organised crime related violence, travellers should be particularly vigilant in border regions with El Salvador, Honduras and Mexico.

-Violent assaults and robberies have increased in Guatemala City and are occurring in areas of the city previously considered safe, including Zone 10.
-Violent street gangs are a concern throughout Guatemala and they are well armed.
+Violent assaults and robberies are common in Guatemala City and are occurring in areas of the city previously considered safe, such as Zones 10, 14 and 15.
+You should be particularly vigilant after dark.

 Tourists have been attacked when visiting volcanos and other tourist sites.
 You should travel in groups, stay informed of security conditions in areas you plan to visit and remain vigilant at all times.